sagarocean77/Transfer-assets-over-via-the-Polygon-Bridge/README.md

 # NFT Collection README

-This repository contains scripts and contracts for managing an NFT collection generated using DALLE 2 or Midjourney, stored on IPFS via pinata.cloud, deployed on the Goerli Ethereum Testnet, and mapped to the Polygon network for enhanced functionality.
+This repository contains scripts and contracts for managing an NFT collection generated using DALLE 2 or Midjourney, stored on IPFS via pinata.cloud, deployed on the sepolia Ethereum Testnet, and mapped to the Polygon network for enhanced functionality.
 Below are the steps to interact with and deploy the collection.

 ## Steps to Deploy and Manage the NFT Collection